TransMorph: Transformer for unsupervised medical image registration: Results

 \subsection{XCAT-to-CT Registration}

-The right panel of Fig. \ref{fig:brain_xcat_transmorph} shows the qualitative results on a representative CT slice.
+The bottom panel of Fig. \ref{fig:brain_xcat_transmorph} shows the qualitative results for a representative CT slice.
 The blue, orange, green, and pink lines denote the liver, heart, left lung, and right lung, respectively, while the bottom values show the corresponding Dice scores.
-Similar to the findings in the previous section, \texttt{TransMorph} and \texttt{TransMoprh-Bayes} gave more precise registration results, although diffeomorphic variations produced smoother deformations.
-Additional qualitative comparisons are shown in the Fig. \ref{fig:xcat_CT} in the Appendix.
-It is possible to see certain artifacts in the displacement field created by \texttt{nnFormer} (as shown in Fig. \ref{fig:xcat_CT}); these are most likely caused by the patch operations of the Transformers used in its architecture. \texttt{nnFormer} is a near-convolution-free model (convolutional layers were employed only to form displacement fields).
-In contrast to brain MRI registration, displacement in XCAT-to-CT registration may exceed the patch size.
-As a consequence, the lack of convolutional layers to refine the displacement field may have resulted in those artifacts.
-Four example coronal slices of the deformed XCAT phantoms generated by various registration methods are shown in Fig. \ref{fig:xcat_deform} in Appendix.
+Similar to the findings in the previous sections, \texttt{TransMorph} and \texttt{TransMorph-Bayes} gave more accurate registration results (highlighted by the yellow arrows and the delineated structures), while the diffeomorphic variants produced smoother deformations.
+Additional qualitative comparisons are shown in Fig. \ref{fig:xcat_CT} in \ref{sec:add_xcat_ct}.
+It is possible to see certain artifacts in the displacement field created by \texttt{nnFormer} (as shown in Fig. \ref{fig:xcat_CT}); these were most likely caused by the patch operations of the Transformers used in its architecture. \texttt{nnFormer} is a near-convolution-free model (convolutional layers are employed only to form displacement fields).
+In contrast to the relatively small displacements in brain MRI registration, displacements in XCAT-to-CT registration may exceed the patch size.
+Consequently, the lack of convolutional layers to refine the stitched displacement field patches may have resulted in artifacts.
+Four example coronal slices of the deformed XCAT phantoms generated by various registration methods are shown in Fig. \ref{fig:xcat_deform} in \ref{sec:add_xcat_ct}.